 Jazz Pianist - Composer - Educator - Yamaha Keyboard Artist

 Steve Rudolph has had an inspiring career in his 50 years of professional music making.
 Jazz Improv magazine states, “Rudolph is a savvy, swinging, glimmering heavyweight… ...simply outstanding.”
 The winner of the Jazziz Magazine Piano Competition at the Seven Springs Jazz Festival in 2000, he was also awarded two Jazz Composition Fellowships from the PA Council on the Arts.
-With eleven acclaimed CDs as a leader, he has served as producer, arranger and performer on many recordings including CDs with Johnny Coles, Bill Goodwin, Ali Ryerson, Matt Wilson and Vinny Valentino.
-His vast experience encompasses concert performances with many jazz masters including Louie Bellson, Clark Terry, Terry Gibbs, Rufus Reid, Buddy Tate, Al Grey, the Mills Brothers, and Cal Collins.
+With eleven acclaimed CDs as a leader, he has served as producer, arranger and performer on many recordings including CDs with Johnny Coles, Bill Goodwin, Ali Ryerson, Matt Wilson, Drew Gress, Cal Collins, and Vinny Valentino.
+His vast experience encompasses concert performances with many jazz masters including Louie Bellson, Clark Terry, Terry Gibbs, Rufus Reid, Buddy Tate, Al Grey, and the Mills Brothers.
 He has toured throughout the U.S., India, Europe, Canada, Russia and the Caribbean.
 Steve is currently a Yamaha Keyboard Artist and is in demand as a clinician and performer.
+He is co-leader of the River City Big Band and pianist in the acoustic trio Day Dream with Phil Haynes and Dew Gress.